Echo Park (novel): Plot summary

 After Waits kidnaps another woman, Walling obtains a copy of his juvenile criminal record in hopes it will contain information about where he might be holding her.
-She and Bosch learn that Waits was born to an underage mother who lost custody of the boy in his infancy.
-Waits bounced between foster homes and youth detention facilities for most of his young life, exhibiting extreme anger towards women; the only stable period of his life was when he lived with the Saxons, a foster family in Echo Park.
+She and Bosch learn that Waits bounced between foster homes and youth detention facilities for most of his life, exhibiting extreme anger towards women; the only stable period of his life was when he lived with the Saxons, a foster family in Echo Park.
 Bosch and Walling locate the Saxon residence, where his elderly foster mother informs them that "Robbie" rents the garage.
 Walling urges Bosch to wait for backup, but he insists on entering sooner because the kidnapping victim is at risk.

 Inside the garage, Waits fires upon the investigators from a concealed tunnel built into the hillside abutment behind the house.
-Bosch crawls into the tunnel, which is filled with bones from Waits's victims.
+Bosch crawls into the tunnel, which is filled with bones from Waits' victims.
 Hearing the victim's whimpers, Bosch attempts to establish rapport with Waits by sharing his experiences in the foster system.
 Waits admits that Swann approached him with O'Shea's deal, which he accepted because it gave him a chance to escape.
 Bosch urges Waits to turn himself in, but in the end is forced to shoot and kill him.

-Bosch confronts O'Shea with Waits's final confession, but O'Shea denies any wrongdoing.
-Pratt issues a veiled warning to Bosch, saying that while the Waits shooting appears justified, high-ranking LAPD officers support O'Shea and the forensic data could be slanted against Bosch if O'Shea's actions are publicized.
+Bosch confronts O'Shea with Waits' confession, but O'Shea denies any wrongdoing.
+Pratt warns Bosch, saying that while the Waits shooting appears justified, the LAPD brass support O'Shea and forensic data could be slanted against Bosch if O'Shea's actions are publicized.
 Refusing to play along, Bosch learns from Edgar that Pratt had been following him continually since he was removed from active duty.
 Bosch reevaluates his presumptions, now believing that the 51 sheets were most likely altered by Pratt and that Olivas and O'Shea were duped along with him.
-Surveillance proves that Pratt is cheating on his wife with a younger woman in the police personnel office.
-In a divorce, Pratt could lose everything; thus, Pratt might be desperate for cash.
+Surveillance proves that Pratt was having an extramarital affair; facing a costly divorce, Pratt might be desperate for cash.